 What to expect after you apply

-Staff will then start to review all the supporting documentation submitted with the application in detail to determine if there is sufficient evidence that the practice setting has the appropriate policies and procedures as listed in the Apply for Approval section.
+Staff review applications in the order in which they are received.
+In approximately six business days after receiving a complete application, staff will start to review your application.
+Staff will review all supporting documents submitted with the application in detail to determine if there is sufficient evidence that the practice setting has the appropriate policies and procedures as listed in the Assess Your Readiness to Apply section.

-If evidence is lacking, the College of Physiotherapists of Alberta will communicate directly with the Most Responsible Physiotherapist for further information or revised documentation.
+If evidence is lacking, staff will communicate directly with the Most Responsible Physiotherapist for further information or revised documentation.

-The Most Responsible Physiotherapist has accepted the appointment and in this role must ensure the organization’s policies and procedures align with the College's standards of practice and code of ethical conduct.
+The Most Responsible Physiotherapist has accepted the appointment and in this role must ensure the organization’s policies and procedures align with the College Standards of Practice, Code of Ethical Conduct, and other professional obligations.

 The timeline to render a decision on approval or denial depends on the completeness of the application package and quality of supporting documentation provided.
 This process can take several weeks if information is lacking or insufficient.